 Since most studies on naltrexone and AUD evaluate 50 mg doses, there isn’t enough research to conclusively determine whether LDN can also treat AUD.
 The research that has been done has focused on low doses of naltrexone combined with other drugs or other substance dependencies, like this 2017 study on LDN and the antidepressant bupropion.

 A 2011 study investigated the effects of very low-dose naltrexone on opioid detox patients who were also problem drinkers—as heavy drinking can make opioid withdrawal worse.
-Researchers found that those who took very lose doses of naltrexone showed fewer withdrawal symptoms.
+Researchers found that those who took very low doses of naltrexone showed fewer withdrawal symptoms.
 They were also more likely to continue treatment, and drank less in the days after leaving treatment.

 Another study by researchers at the University of Maryland showed that LDN combined with the dopamine antagonist 1-THP may improve relapse behavior more than naltrexone alone—at least in cocaine-addicted rodents.